AI4Finance-Foundation/FinGPT/fingpt/FinGPT_Benchmark/readme.md

 ## Prepare Data & Base Models

-For the base models we used, we recommend pre-download them to `base_models/`.
+For the base models we used, we recommend pre-downloading them and save to `base_models/`.

 Refer to the `parse_model_name()` function in `utils.py` for the huggingface models we used for each LLM.
 (We use base models rather than any instruction-tuned version or chat version, except for ChatGLM2)